Paul-Asamoah-Boadu/Prosper-Loan-Data/README.md

 Data types for Term, LoanStatus, ProsperRating, BorrowerState, IncomeRange, and EmploymentStatus were changed to categorical, while LoanOriginationDate was converted to a Pandas datetime.

-`ListingCategory (numeric)` values were replaced with their actual names and then changed to categorical data type.
+<code>ListingCategory (numeric)</code> values were replaced with their actual names and then changed to categorical data type.

 <a id="summary"></a>
 <h2>Summary of Findings</h2>